trillion-repos/18f/README.md

 Our deployment architecture shows how the technology stack is laid out across the environments.
 ODV Platform allows users an interactive user interface that provides a top down drill down method to accessing recall information provided by the government.
 Hierarchical information access works as follows:
-1)	It starts at the top level from the home page which takes them to an interactive graphic of the map of United States.
+*	It starts at the top level from the home page which takes them to an interactive graphic of the map of United States.
 Recall information is available for each category – Drugs, Devices and Food
-2)	The users can click on each state of the map to obtain a bar graph of annual historical color coded recall information, for each of the categories per US state.
+*	The users can click on each state of the map to obtain a bar graph of annual historical color coded recall information, for each of the categories per US state.
-3)	Clicking on each annual bar in the graph, per category, provides monthly recalls for each category
+*	Clicking on each annual bar in the graph, per category, provides monthly recalls for each category
-4)	Clicking on each category per month lists detailed recall records for that month, US state and chosen category
+*	Clicking on each category per month lists detailed recall records for that month, US state and chosen category
-5)	The detailed list has smart search per each column shown.
+*	The detailed list has smart search per each column shown.
 Typing in part or full phrases filters down the records list to match the search pattern.
-Installation Guide
-Please see our installation guide for additional details

 ### Production